ermine2001/Customers-App/README.md

 ## Customers-App

 *A window application written in Java with a graphical user interface, created using the Swing library*.

-It is used to perform operations on a customer database, where each customer has attributes such as: 1. first name 2. last name 3. status 4.
-VAT 5. point count 6. address 7. creation date.
+It is used to perform operations on a customer database, where each customer has attributes such as:
+1. first name
+2. last name
+3. status (enum)
+4. VAT
+5. point count
+6. address
+7. creation date.
 Basic functionalities include:
 * adding a new customer
 * displaying a list of customers